joast/ruby-filemagic/README.md

 ## VERSION

-This documentation refers to filemagic version 0.7.3
+This documentation refers to filemagic version 0.7.3+

 ## DESCRIPTION

 FileMagic extension module.
-See also libmagic(3), file(1) and magic(4).
+See also libmagic(3), file(1), and magic(5).
+DO NOT USE!!!
+This is in the process of being improved.

 ### Constants